manhowong/manhowong.github.io/bio.md

     </a>
 </div>

 In my final year of postdoctoral training, our lab moved to the University of Pittsburgh in the summer of 2021.
-It was an incredible stroke of luck that I crossed paths with some amazing professors and mentors in the linguistics department at Pitt, who who saw my enthusiasm for language sciences and kindly guided me through my exploration into language.
-To deepen my understanding of natural language and cognition, I enrolled in phonology classes, which explore the fascinating connection between the sounds we perceive and the world around us.
-Additionally, I joined the Pitt Python Linguistics Group (PyLing), a local community of linguists from both PPP and CMU, to delve into computational methods in linguistics.
-Excitingly, I also started my very first computational linguistics project.
-Pitt was the launching pad for my career transition into the realm where computational linguistics and cognition intersect.
+I was incredibly lucky to cross paths with some amazing professors and mentors in the linguistics department at Pitt, who saw my enthusiasm for language sciences and kindly guided me through my exploration of language.
+To deepen my understanding of natural language and cognition, I enrolled in phonology and phonetics classes, which explore the fascinating connection between the sounds we perceive and the world around us; Additionally, I joined the Pitt Python Linguistics Group (PyLing, a local community of linguists and NLP enthusiasts), to learn more about the latest trends in NLP; I also started my very first NLP project.
+Pitt was the launching pad for my career transition.

 I should probably wrap it up here as this post is getting too long...
-If you are still interested in my research and career transition, feel free to reach out to me (<a href="mailto:{{ site.email }}">email</a>)!
+If you are still interested in my work and career transition, feel free to reach out to me (<a href="mailto:{{ site.email }}">email</a>)!

-November 2022
-Pittsburgh, PA, USA